AbdurRahmanFahad/4-1/Computer Graphics/README.md

 ### Assignment on **Raster Based Graphics Pipeline**

 In this assignment, we will develop the raster based graphics pipeline used in OpenGL.
 The pipeline can be thought of as a series of six stages.
-You will implement roughly 4 stages of the pipeline.
+We will implement roughly 4 stages of the pipeline.

 1. Stage 1: modeling transformation